azavea/raster-vision/docs/examples.rst

         -a raw_uri $RAW_URI -a processed_uri $PROCESSED_URI -a root_uri $ROOT_URI \
         -a test False --splits 8

-For instructions on setting up AWS Batch resources and configuring Raster Vision to use them, see :ref:`rv2_aws batch setup`.
+For instructions on setting up AWS Batch resources and configuring Raster Vision to use them, see :ref:`aws batch setup`.
 To monitor the training process using Tensorboard, visit ``<public dns>:6006`` for the EC2 instance running the training job.

 If you would like to run on a local GPU, replace ``batch`` with ``local``, and use local URIs.
 To monitor the training process using Tensorboard, visit ``localhost:6006``, assuming you used ``docker/run --tensorboard``.